This game has unused code.

 This was used in Donkey Kong Country 4 when you collected a "KONG" letter, or when the menu had you select between that game and its hack Jungle Book 2.

-Never heard before in another Hummer Team game.
+Never heard before in any other Hummer Team game.

-Also never heard before in another Hummer Team game.
+Also never heard before in any other Hummer Team game.